 Credit is given for the writing of the thesis and for the research which was completed and incorporated into the thesis.
 The amount of credit varies and shall be determined by the department’s concerned but usually is 1 to 6 semester credits.
 Students must enroll in Continuing Enrollment each semester until the student completes his/her thesis requirement.

-When writing a thesis it is the student’s responsibility to consult frequently with the Graduate Committee Chairperson during all phases of the thesis process including planning and preliminary activities, meet with the Graduate Committee members and solicit input from them, prepare the thesis in a scholarly manner as shown in the Guidelines for the Preparation of Thesis and Major Papers available on the Graduate School website, and meet the thesis deadlines as listed on the Graduate School website.
+When writing a thesis it is the student’s responsibility to consult frequently with the Graduate Committee Chairperson during all phases of the thesis process including planning and preliminary activities, meet with the Graduate Committee members and solicit input from them, prepare the thesis in a scholarly manner as shown in the Guidelines for the Preparation of Thesis and Major Papers available on the Graduate School website, and meet the thesis deadlines as listed on the Graduate School calendar, also on the website.
 This link will take you to the following items: http://www.minotstateu.edu/graduate/current_students/theses-guide.shtml.

 - Guide and Preparation of Theses or Project